iocentos/EyeDroid/README.md

 GLASS GAZE INTEGRATION
 ---------

 In [glassgaze_demo branch](https://github.com/centosGit/EyeDroid/tree/glassgaze_demo), EyeDroid is integrated to the [GLAZZ GAZE application client] (https://github.com/centosGit/GlassGaze).
-The original project was forked and small modifications were done in order to provide extra functionallity.
+The original project was forked and small modifications were done in order to provide extra functionality.
 The changes made are listed bellow:
 - Changes in calibration process were made in order to fit EyeDroid.
 - An activity was added to conduct an experiment.
 The experiment consisted in showing a set of random dots on the glass display while coordinates were sampled from EyeDroid in order to evaluate the system accuracy.